CSB Listening Salons 2017

-As you may recall from the opening forum, I am organizing my goals and strategy for fiscal year 2017-18 around a central theme: Who and how are we called to serve today?
+As you may recall from the opening forum, I am organizing my goals and strategy for 2017-2018 around a central theme: Who and how are we called to serve today?

 In order to address this theme, I am intentionally exploring the following questions within our community:

-This framing theme and questions will equip us to have important conversations about our future at CSB and our next strategic plan.
-To that end, I need the input and wisdom of our entire community in discerning and creating a vibrant shared future for Saint Ben’s.
-With that in mind, I am hosting a series of listening salons in the coming year to reflect on these questions.
-These listening salons will be open to anyone who is interested in envisioning the future of Saint Ben’s.
-Each of the salons will be in response to one of the questions and framed around a shared reading or a topic that addresses our future.
+Listening Salons enable us to explore this framing theme and questions and enable us to have important conversations about our future at CSB and our next strategic plan.
+Each of the Salons is in response to one of the questions and framed around a shared reading or a topic that addresses our future.

 With hope, purpose, and joy,